Patellar chondropathy: why does your knee hurt?

 What are the symptoms?

-There chondropathy patellae manifests itself primarily through a pain in the front of the knee, often located behind the kneecap.
+Patellar chondropathy is mainly manifested by pain at the front of the knee, often located behind the kneecap.

 This pain has typical characteristics.
 It often appears: